py-in-the-sky/gae-flask-redux-react-starter-kit/README.md

 ### GAE/Flask Application

-TODO: paragraph on updating/adding python packages and updating the `pip` requirements files
+TODO: paragraph on updating/adding python packages and updating the `pip` requirements files; note use of `pipdeptree` for clear structure of python dependencies

 ## Deployment